AlexMussell/alexmussell.github.io/_posts/2020-03-03-merge-sort.markdown

 categories: Python Algorithms
 excerpt: Today we will be discussing merge sort and implementing it in Python.
 ---
-Sorting is an important topic within computing, and sorting algorithms need to be understood thoroughly if you are expected to bag an coding interview.
+Sorting is an important topic within computing, and sorting algorithms need to be understood thoroughly if you are expected to bag yourself a coding interview.
 Today we will be discussing merge sort and implementing it in Python.

 <br>